 The HA heartbeat provides the same HA services in a virtual clustering configuration as in a standard HA configuration.
 One set of HA heartbeat interfaces provides HA heartbeat services for all of the VDOMs in the cluster.
 You do not have to add a heartbeat interface for each VDOM.

-Virtual clustering and load balancing or VDOM partitioning
+Virtual clustering and load balancing

 There are two ways to configure load balancing for virtual clustering.
 The first is to set the HA mode to active-active.
 The second is to configure VDOM partitioning.
 For virtual clustering, setting the HA Mode to active-active has the same result as active-active HA for a cluster without virtual domains.
-The primary unit receives all sessions and load balances them among the cluster units according to the load balancing schedule.
+The primary FortiGate receives all sessions and load balances them among the cluster units according to the load balancing schedule.
 All cluster units process traffic for all virtual domains.